-You may also see orcas (killer whales) and false killer whales, although you would need to be very lucky to spot them.
+You may also see orca (killer whales) and false killer whales, although you would need to be very lucky to spot them.
 Manta rays and sea turtles can also be seen swimming off the shores of Vallarta.

 Are there sharks in Puerto Vallarta?